GSA/mygov-bar/index.md

     {% include embed-code.html %}

 ## Bookmarklet

-*coming soon...*
+<p><a class="bookmarklet" href='javascript:{% include bookmarklet-code.js %}'>MyGov</a></p>

+*Instructions: Drag to your bookmark bar and click to enable MyGov on any webpage*

 ## Browser Plugin

 * [Chrome](chrome-extension/mygov-bar.crx)

-*Right click, select save as, navigate to window->extensions, drag file into extensions window*
+*Instructions: Right click, select save as, navigate to window->extensions, drag file into extensions window*

 {% include embed-code.html %}